 - Women with gallbladder disease (unless treated by cholecystectomy).

-See the UKMEC criteria for the full list of conditions where risk normally outweighs benefits.
+See the UKMEC criteria for the full list of conditions including those which are a UKMEC 2 (benefits generally outweigh risks).

 There may be additional benefits including an increase in bone mineral density, reduction of menstrual pain, bleeding and irregularity, and reducing vasomotor symptoms (hot flushes).